 Currently the Recruitment Process of Student Air Traffic Controllers has 4 Stages.
 Applicants will be required to pass each stage of the Selection Process in order to proceed to the next stage.
-We accept applications on an on-going basis so any submissions will be captured on the database.
+We accept applications on an on-going basis so any submissions will be captured on the database, applications for the current competition close on 31 January 2020.

 Screening of applications to determine eligibility against minimum requirements.